 The MCAT questions you will encounter in the app are slightly more difficult than what you’ll get during the real-world exam.
 This is great because you will receive a more thorough prep.

-The good thing is that you can try out of their services without any risk as they have a 7-day full refund policy.
+The good thing is that you can try out their services without any risk as they have a 7-day full refund policy.
 It means that if for any reason, you don’t like the materials, you can get all your money back within 7 days of making a purchase.

-Another great thing which is rarely offered by self-prep courses is the higher score guarantee.
+Another great thing that is rarely offered by self-prep courses is the higher score guarantee.
 If you don’t improve your previous MCAT score by at least 10 points after going through the premium program you’ll get your money back.

 Also, is that you will get email support from the Magoosh team that will answer your MCAT-related questions within one or two business days.

 This will come in handy if you get stuck somewhere along the way.
-They also provide some additional materials such as flashcards, lecture notes and the list of topics to review for each section of the test.
+They also provide some additional materials such as flashcards, lecture notes, and a list of topics to review for each section of the test.

 To sum up, Magoosh is great for students who: